 While microchipping is recommended for all cat owners as well as dogs, there are no current plans to make microchipping compulsory for cats.

-Dogs – Under the Breeding and Sale of Dogs (Welfare) Act 1999, a breeder needs a licence from their local authority to breed five or more litters per year.
+Under the Breeding and Sale of Dogs (Welfare) Act 1999, a breeder needs a licence from their local authority if they are breeding puppies with the intention to sell.
 Breeders must not breed from a bitch less than a year old, more than twice a year or more than six times overall.
 When buying from a commercial breeder it is wise to ask to see their licence, and look out for very young or exhausted dams (mothers).
 There is no equivalent legislation for other household pets.

 Dangerous Wild Animals Act 1976: